treeverse/lakeFS/docs/understand/roadmap.md

 ## Architecture & Operations

-_TL;DR_ - After receiving feedback on early versions of lakeFS, project **["lakeFS on the Rocks"](https://docs.google.com/document/d/1jzD7-jun-tdU5BGapmnMBe9ovSzBvTNjXCcVztV07A4/edit?usp=sharing){:target="_blank"}** represents a set of changes to the architecture and data model of lakeFS.
+_TL;DR_ - After receiving feedback on early versions of lakeFS, project **["lakeFS on the Rocks"](https://docs.google.com/document/d/1jzD7-jun-tdU5BGapmnMBe9ovSzBvTNjXCcVztV07A4/edit?usp=sharing){:target="_blank" .button-clickable}** represents a set of changes to the architecture and data model of lakeFS.
 The main motivators are simplicity, reduced barriers of entry, scalability -  and the added benefit of having lakeFS adhere more closely to Git in semantics and UX.
 {: .note .note-warning }

 There are 3 big shifts in design: